hadipourh/craftanalysis/README.md

 <a name="diff"></a>
 ## Differential Cryptanalysis

 The first observation that motivated us to begin the cryptanalysis of CRAFT, is related to the influence of clustering effect on the differential cryptanalysis of CRAFT.
 It dates back to that day, we added CRAFT to the CryptoSMT's cipher suite.
-When we was checking the corretness of our implementation we obserevd that the existing bounds for the differential effects of CRAFT that were claimed by the designers, can be dramatically improved, but we only could use CryptoSMT, or bit-oriented MILP models, for the small number of rounds, and we couldn't find a bound for large number of rounds, because SAT/SMT or MILP-based methods are not that efficient for large number of rounds.
+When we were checking the corretness of our implementation we obserevd that the existing bounds for the differential effects of CRAFT that were claimed by the designers, can be dramatically improved, but we only could use CryptoSMT, or bit-oriented MILP models, for the small number of rounds, and we couldn't find a bound for large number of rounds, because SAT/SMT or MILP-based methods are not that efficient for large number of rounds.

 So we decided to find a way to overcome this difficulty.
 The first idea, was building a word-oriented MILP model for CRAFT, and using the obtained activity pattern to make the bit-oriented model easier, beacuse in contrast to bit-oriented MILP or SMT/SAT models, a word-oriented one can be solved very fast even for large number of rounds.